shikhar-213/Price-Prediction-of-Pre-owned-Cars/README.md

 - _Age:_ A new column named _age_ was created to represent the age of the car by combining _yearOfRegistration_ and _monthOfRegistration_.
 This was calculated using the formula: **data['age'] = (2018-data['yearOfRegistration'])+(data['monthOfRegistration']/12)**
 - The columns _yearOfRegistration_ and _monthOfRegistration_, along with rows containing null values, were dropped in a copy of the dataset (used for building models on data with omitted values).
 For the imputed version, missing values were filled using the median before building the models.

-## Significant & Insignificant variabels
+## Significant and Insignificant variabels

 Several [visualizations](others/Price_prediction_of_preowned_cars_visualisation.pdf) were created to analyze the relationship between each variable and the _price_.
 This helped identify which variables are significant and should be included in the modeling process.